Blog Post

 An Era of Revolution Begins

-Let’s look at how exactly the transformation will be brought in and what trends will strengthen modern-day businesses.
+Let’s look at how exactly the transformation will be implemented and which trends will strengthen modern-day businesses.

 1. Blockchain:

-Blockchain is everywhere today, you name industry, and this vibrant technology will have a stunning impact.
+Blockchain is everywhere today; you name an industry, and this vibrant technology will have a stunning impact.
 If we talk about this segment, logistics, and supply chain, it was a hustle to manage and process the data.

 This can be overcome by implementing blockchain technology.
 The success story of Koopman Logistics is the proof of concept.
-The company executed bitcoin blockchain technology and became the first company that delivers automotive vehicles without paperwork.
+The company executed Bitcoin blockchain technology and became the first company to deliver automotive vehicles without paperwork.

 2. eCommerce logistics:

-Needless to say, we all participated exhaustively in bringing up this trend.
-The online shopping craze has resulted in the exponential growth of the eCommerce industry.
+We all participated extensively in bringing this trend to light.
+One of the most prominent trends in logistics and supply chains today is eCommerce logistics.
+The online shopping craze has driven exponential growth in the eCommerce industry.
 It is expected that eCommerce logistics will cross $524 billion by 2025.
-Another result of a poll conducted by Peerless Research Group suggests that nearly 10% of participants agree that the eCommerce channel will grow by 60% or more.
+Another poll conducted by Peerless Research Group indicates that nearly 10% of participants expect the eCommerce channel to grow by 60% or more.

 3. Digital training solutions:

-Again, the rise in demand for eCommerce solutions is one thing, but hiring officials who can solve the purpose is another.
-The onboarding and upliftment of the hired professionals is also a task that accompanies the growth.
+Again, the rise in demand for eCommerce solutions is one thing, but hiring officials who can fulfill the purpose is another.
+This challenge has given rise to new trends in logistics and supply chain, particularly around workforce readiness.
+The onboarding and development of the hired professionals are also tasks that accompany growth.

 To address this issue, businesses now resort to digital training solutions that will do the job for them.
-Besides, the digital solutions will take care of the hiring, recruiting, and training process of onboarding professionals.
+Besides, the digital solutions will handle the hiring, recruiting, and onboarding of professionals.

-Amazon, the biggest eCommerce giant, adopted this trend when they hired nearly 175,000 temporary employees during the covid times and since then hired nearly 2800 workers, nearly every day (since July 2020).
+Amazon, the biggest eCommerce giant, adopted this trend when it hired nearly 175,000 temporary employees during the COVID-19 pandemic and has since hired almost 2800 workers every day (since July 2020).

 4. Gamification:

-One thing that stimulates the human mind for sure is gamification.
-The increasing need to deliver the product just on time may force the team to work for extended hours.
+One thing that definitely stimulates the human mind is gamification.
+Among the emerging trends in logistics and supply chain workforce management, gamification is gaining attention.
+The growing need to deliver the product on time may force the team to work extended hours.
 And if this continues for days, they are likely to lose their motivation and productivity.

-To boost up their morale, you can include gamification activities like real-time feedback, a digital challenge that will help them interact with the team and also help them raise their skill level.
+To boost their morale, you can include gamification activities, such as real-time feedback and a digital challenge, to help them interact with the team and improve their skills.

 You can also introduce a Reward system.
-Say, for example, you give a virtual badge or a performance bonus to the employee who performs extravagantly.
+For example, you might give a virtual badge or a performance bonus to the employee who performs extravagantly.

-As a result, even the workers can have a real-time check of their performance and learn how to manage their workload.
-Additionally, the repeated and tiresome tasks can be made fun & engaging, and this will boost their creativity level.
+As a result, even workers can have real-time access to their performance and learn to manage their workload.
+Additionally, the repetitive and tedious tasks can be made fun & engaging, which will boost their creativity.

 5. Warehouse automation: